James Fyrne, Group Publisher | email@example.com

 James’s role: James makes things look pretty.
 Not afraid of a bit of white space, he enjoys getting client’s messages across through clean, clear and compelling design.

-SoPublishing highlight: Developing the SoGlos Gloucestershire Lifestyle Awards SGGLA brand, and all the collateral that went with it, which reached two million people across social media in 2019.
+SoPublishing highlight: Developing the SoGlos Gloucestershire Lifestyle Awards SGGLA brand, and all the collateral that went with it, which reached three million people in 2019.

 On the weekend: Weekends are mainly family time with his sons Felix and Fox, and wife Sarah.
 Given the chance he’ll find places to throw himself down on his mountain bike.
 Given a babysitter, he’ll go to dinner with Sarah or listen to metal music at Two Pigs.